stacynwigwe/portfolio/index.md

 This portfolio is organized into two connected hubs that reflect how I approach systems design, blending logic with empathy, data with story, and people with technology:

-- **[Main Data Projects Hub](./projects)** Here I explore analytics, business intelligence, and systems implementation through structured frameworks, SQL modeling, and workflow analysis.
-These projects demonstrate how I turn complex operational data into clear, decision-ready insights and scalable solutions.
+- **[Main Data Projects Hub](./projects)** Here I explore how structured data analysis and workflow frameworks can surface insights that inform better decisions and system design.
+These projects demonstrate my ability to move from raw information to clear, actionable outputs.

 - **[Product Experiments Hub](https://stacynwigwe.github.io/product-experiments/)** Here I translate systems thinking into human-centered strategies across product, marketing, and storytelling.
 Each project shows how empathy and structure combine to make technology more intuitive, accessible, and aligned with real-world use.